httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 but lower case is preferred;
 digest-algorithm token values MUST be compared in a case-insensitive fashion.

-Every digest-algorithm defines its computation procedure and, unless specified otherwise, the comparison is case-sensitive.
+Every digest-algorithm defines its computation procedure and encoding output.
+Unless specified otherwise, comparison of encoded output is case-sensitive.

 The "HTTP Digest Algorithm Values Registry", maintained by IANA at <https://www.iana.org/assignments/http-dig-alg/> registers